 Community Interest Companies (known as C.I.C.’s) are one of the fastest growing community oriented enterprise movements in the country.
-Roughly 1 in every 200 new companies last year was a CIC, and as of August 2014 there are almost 10,000 CICs on the Regulators register.
+Roughly 1 in every 200 new companies last year was a CIC, and as of Jan 2016 there are more than 11,000 CICs on the Regulators register.

 CICs can vary from small ‘kitchen table’ type organisations, to multimillion pound turnover organisations employing thousands of people.
 They can be set up as both Company Limited by Guarantee and Company Limited by Shares, and are often described as Mutuals or Social Enterprise.

 Co-operatives can hold the status and it is feasible for a CIC to make an IPO and hold PLC status.
 It also provides individuals with a simple legal structure to engage with their chosen community issue.

 The CIC legislation was introduced as a legal form under the Companies Act 2006 and subject to that Act and company law generally.

 The primary core features of any company holding CIC status are two fold;

 - Assets owned by the company are held in an asset lock which secures those assets to applications for the good use of community.

 - Limitations applied to dividend and interest payments made to shareholders and financiers ensure a profit can be made, but the primary focus remains on achieving benefit for the community